 Policy Feature Comparison

-Exclusions Review.
+Exclusions Review

-Understand which workers are excluded and how the insurer defines "employee" under their policy terms.
+Understand which workers are excluded and how the insurer defines "employee" under policy terms.
 Pay attention to gaps affecting contractors, seasonal workers or part-time employees, since workers' comp exclusions could leave you personally liable for injuries.

 Service Evaluation